Introduction:

 Understanding Different Swim Strokes:

-Before we delve into the easiest swim strokes, let’s briefly discuss the various types of swim strokes and the factors influencing their ease.
+Before we delve into the easiest stroke in swimming, let’s briefly discuss the various types of swim strokes and the factors influencing their ease.
 Popular swim strokes include freestyle, breaststroke, backstroke, sidestroke, doggy paddle, and elementary backstroke.
-Each stroke has its unique set of movements and challenges, making it crucial to understand their differences before determining which is the easiest.
+Each stroke has its unique set of movements and challenges, making it crucial to understand their differences before determining which is the easiest swimming styles.

 Freestyle Stroke: